cbsux/GWRF/README.md

 - `random_state`: An integer representing the random seed, defaulting to None.
 - `feature_names`: A list representing the names of the features, defaulting to None.
 - `return`: The GWXGBoost model.<br>
-&emsp;&emsp;Initialize a GWXGBoost model using the GWXGBoost class.
+Initialize a GWXGBoost model using the GWXGBoost class.
 The input coords are the longitude and latitude coordinates of the samples, feature is the feature data of the samples, and target is the target data of the samples. n_estimators, max_depth, bandwidth, kernel, criterion, fixed, spherical, n_jobs, and random_state represent the parameters of the XGBoost model, respectively. feature_names are the names of the features.

 ### ii.
 Model Training
 ```python